melissahe/its-a-trap-lol/README.md

 6. now you can git push

-good thing Melissa Wrote all of this down :)
+good thing Melissa wrote all of this down :)